kinsomicrote/jioke.me/src/_notes/2019-09-28-who-are-the-members-of-your-village.md

 date: 2019-09-28
 ---

 During my teenage age, I always had issues with older ones who complained to my mum whenever I misbehaved.
-She wouldn't side with me when I quiz about their amebo (gossip) lifestyle.
+She wouldn't side with me when I quizzed about their amebo (gossip) lifestyle.
 Her excuse was, **it takes a village to raise a child.**

 I didn't understand what it meant.
 For starters, we lived in the city, ***Wetin concern city boy with villagers?***